josephfogarty/IceSUBS/README.md

 ## Physical System

-We now describe our physical system and problem statement.
-We consider a block of sea ice floating in the Arctic ocean that is 2 meters deep, with the top above the water and the bottom below the water.
+Consider a block of sea ice floating in the Arctic ocean that is 2 meters deep, with the top above the water and the bottom below the water.
 If we consider the temperature to be constant in the horizontal, then we are able to solve the 1D heat equation in the vertical for the temperature of the ice, giving a temperature profile of the ice block.

 There are a number of fluxes that occur on the bottom and top of this ice sheet.
 The figure below summarizes all of the fluxes.